trufflesuite/truffle/CONTRIBUTING.md

 we'd love to hear from you!

 **Thanks again for all your support, encouragement, and effort!
-Truffle would not be possible without contributors like you.**
+Truffle would not be possible without contributors like you. :bow:**